- About Us

 Managing Small-acreage Horse Farms in Central and Eastern Oregon - Horses, grass, manure, soil, and water are all connected.
 How you manage one affects the others.
 For example, when, where, and how long your animals graze affects grass regrowth, weed competition, and the safety of your well water.
 How you deal with water runoff affects your horse's health, nearby streams, and your enjoyment of your farm.
 By managing each aspect of your farm well, the result will be greener pastures, less mud, healthier horses, and more personal satisfaction.

-Housing for Horse - Owning a horse can be an incredibly rewarding experience.
+Housing for Horses - Owning a horse can be an incredibly rewarding experience.
 One of the biggest decisions is choosing a place to keep your horse.
 What considerations should you take to choose a place that best fits your and your horse's needs.

 Identifying Abnormal Equine Behavior - Vices affect a horse's usefulness, dependability and health.
 These bad habits may be due to a variety of causes including fear, nervousness, excessive energy, viciousness, nutritional deficiencies or boredom.